canonical/hotsos/defs/README.md

 ### Properties

 The following are property overrides available to all types of definitions provided that their handler supports them.
-The format section describes how they can be used in yaml definitions and the usage section describes how they are consumed in (Python) code i.e. the handlers.
+The *format* section describes how they can be used in yaml definitions and the *usage* section describes how they are consumed by [handlers](#handlers).

 #### decision
-Defines a decision as a list of logical operators each associated with a list of one or more check labels as defined in a *checks* subdef.
-This property is typically used in a *conclusions* subdef.
+Defines a decision as a list of logical operators each associated with a list of one or more check labels as defined in a [checks](#checks) subdef.
+This property is typically used in a [conclusions](#conclusions) subdef.

 format